 - Try not to touch your eyes, nose or mouth, especially if your hands aren’t clean

 - Clean and disinfect frequently touched objects and surfaces (door handles, keyboards etc)

-Face coverings are not mandatory for:
+Face masks are not mandatory for:

 - Children under the age of 11